brevzin/cpp_proposals/2996_reflection/reflection.md

 * a `$namespace-alias$`,
 * a namespace,
 * a `$base-specifier$`, or
-* a description of a declaration of a non-static data member.
+* a description of a declaration of a non-static data member ([meta.reflection.define.aggregate]).

 An expression convertible to a reflection is said to _represent_ the corresponding construct. `sizeof(std::meta::info)` shall be equal to `sizeof(void*)`.